jje90/jje90.github.io/docs/_projects/2021-05-18-Publications.md

 ## Working papers

-4) La transición de la fecundidad en Colombia: nueva evidencia regional, [Cuadernos de Historia Económica N.60](https://repositorio.banrep.gov.co/bitstream/handle/20.500.12134/10696/CHE_60.pdf) Revise and Resubmit Population, Space and Place

-3) The persistence of segregation in education: Evidence from historical elites and ethnic surnames in Colombia – joint with Andrés Álvarez, [Cuadernos de Historia Económica N.58](https://repositorio.banrep.gov.co/bitstream/handle/20.500.12134/10641/CHE_58.pdf) Revise and Resubmit Journal of Development Economics
+5) Waves of Change?
+Radio announcements and fertility decline, [Cuadernos de Historia Económica N.65](https://doi.org/10.32468/chee.65)

+4) Understanding the relationship between women's education and fertility decline: Evidence from Colombia, [Cuadernos de Historia Económica N.63](https://doi.org/10.32468/chee.63)

+3) The Decline of Child Stunting in 122 Countries: A Systematic Review of Child Growth Studies Since the Nineteenth Century – joint with Eric Schneider and other 41 coauthors, [Working paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4888122)

 2) What’s in a (Sur)name: Measuring the Persistence and Mobility of Social Status in Colombia in the Long Term.
 Master's dissertation, London School of Economics, 2018.